jsquire/Incubator/src/node-typescript-exploration/README.md

 - Development and testing on Windows took place using the standard command line environment as well as under the Windows Subsystem for Linux (WSL).
 Testing also took place on Ubuntu 18.04; both were utilizing Node Version Manager (NVM) to managed multiple concurrent versions of Node.

-- Because neither NVM or Node Version Switcher (NVS) on Windows can upgrade NPM via the normal method of running "npm I -g npm@latest", there needs to be a standard Node install at the system level as well as the one installed with NVM.
+- Because neither NVM or Node Version Switcher (NVS) on Windows can upgrade NPM via the normal method of running `npm I -g npm@latest`, there needs to be a standard Node install at the system level as well as the one installed with NVM.

 - NPM must be upgraded at the system level using the package `npm-windows-upgrade`;  The NVM/NVS instances use the system-level NPM, by coincidence, instead of the one bundled with them.